LarsenDR/forfuncJS/README.md

 # forfuncJS
-Forestry Functions in Javascript
+Forestry Functions in JS

-This repository has the forestry functions in Go Language.
+This repository has the forestry functions in Javascript Language.

 See: http://oak.snr.missouri.edu or https://oakmissouri.org